About Liquidation or Winding Up

 </sup>The amount payable shall not exceed an amount that is equivalent to five months’ salary or S$13,000, whichever is lesser.

 #For LLPs, the amount payable shall not exceed an amount that is equivalent to five months’ salary or S$7,500, whichever is lesser.*

 After payment of these preferential claims in full, the balance is then paid pari passu (i.e. paid out equally) to all ordinary creditors.
 When all creditors have been paid, the liquidator makes a capital repayment to shareholders with the leave of Court.
 The shareholders are paid in proportion to their respective interests in the company’s share capital.

 Upon the completion of the liquidation, the liquidator applies to the Court for the company to be dissolved and to be released as liquidator where it discharges the liquidator from all liability in respect of his conduct in the course of winding up.

-Any assets that were not realised prior to dissolution will vest with the Official Receiver under section 346 of the Companies Act.
+Any assets that were not realised prior to dissolution will vest with the Official Receiver under section 213 of the Insolvency, Restructuring and Dissolution Act 2018.
 The Official Receiver may deal with these assets in any manner as he sees fit including selling the property.

 What are the charges of the Official Receiver?